Detective Conan: Jolly Roger in the Deep Azure: Music

 The theme song used for this song is "Like the Wind Across the Sea" (七つの海を渡る風のように, Nanatsu no Umi wo Wataru Kaze no Yō ni) by Rina Aiuchi & U-ka Saegusa.
 It was released on April 11, 2007.
-Along with Magician of the Silver Sky, this was the second song which the lyrics was produced by Rina Aiuchi.
+Along with Magician of the Silver Sky, this was the second song for which the lyrics was produced by Rina Aiuchi.

 The official soundtrack was released on April 18, 2007.

 Home media

 DVD

-The DVD of the film was released on November 23, 2007.
-The DVD contains the film in Dolby Digital 5.1 Audio and Widescreen.
+The DVD of the film was released on 1 August 2011.
+The DVD contains the film in Dolby Digital 5.1 audio and widescreen.

 Blu-ray

-The Blu-ray version of the film was released on April 8, 2011.
+The Blu-ray version of the film was released on 30 September 2010.
 The Blu-ray contains the same content of the DVD plus a mini-booklet explaining the film and the BD-live function.